Vivek2018/CS424/Project2.md

    <br>
    <figure>
     <img src="Project2_images/First_Page.png">
-  <figcaption> A picture of the first tab that shows the Illinois  </figcaption>
+  <figcaption> A picture of the first tab that shows the Illinois information </figcaption>
   </figure>

    <br>